 Many people also find that exercise helps reduce their stress, thanks to those handy endorphins.
-The CDC even recommends it as a way to manage anxiety about the current situation.
+The CDC even recommends it as a way to manage anxiety about societal issues that cause stress.
 We also have a line of CBD topicals specifically for exercise recovery, incorporating proven painkillers like menthol and histamine dihydrochloride to help relieve muscle and joint strains.
 This method can also be a way to add more CBD to your anti-stress routine.

 Will CBD Show Up on a Drug Test?

 If you’re taking CBD for stress, the last thing you want is the added worry that you might fail a drug test.
 But whether that’s actually something you need to worry about depends on what type of CBD you get.